Maoism: Initial Marxist period (1920–1926)

 Marxist thinking employs immanent socioeconomic explanations, whereas Mao's reasons were declarations of his enthusiasm.
-Mao did not believe education alone would transition from capitalism to communism for three main reasons.
-(1) the capitalists would not repent and turn towards communism on their own; (2) the rulers must be overthrown by the people; (3) "the proletarians are discontented, and a demand for communism has arisen and had already become a fact."
+Mao did not believe education alone would transition from capitalism to communism for three main reasons: (1) the capitalists would not repent and turn towards communism on their own; (2) the rulers must be overthrown by the people; (3) "the proletarians are discontented, and a demand for communism has arisen and had already become a fact."

 Formative Maoist period (1927–1935)

 In this period, Mao avoided all theoretical implications in his literature and employed a minimum of Marxist category thought.
 His writings in this period failed to elaborate on what he meant by the "Marxist method of political and class analysis".

 Mature Maoist period (1935–1940)

 Intellectually, this was Mao's most fruitful time.
 The orientation shift was apparent in his pamphlet Strategic Problems of China's Revolutionary War (December 1936).
 This pamphlet tried to provide a theoretical veneer for his concern with revolutionary practice.
 Mao started to separate from the Soviet model since it was not automatically applicable to China.
 China's unique set of historical circumstances demanded a correspondingly unique application of Marxist theory, an application that would have to diverge from the Soviet approach.

-In the late 1930's, writings and speeches by Mao and other leaders close to Mao began to emerge as the Communist Party's developing ideology.
+In the late 1930s, writings and speeches by Mao and other leaders close to Mao began to emerge as the Communist Party's developing ideology.
 This was described as the Sinicization of Marxism.
 Mao's view was that these concepts were not a complete system of thought but were still developing.
-As a result, he decided not to use the term "Maoism" and instead favored characterizing these ideological contributions as Mao Zedong Thought (Mao Zedong sixiang).
+As a result, he decided not to use the term "Maoism" and instead favoured characterising these ideological contributions as Mao Zedong Thought (Mao Zedong sixiang).

 Beginning in the Yan'an period, Mao Zedong Thought became the ideological guide for developing revolutionary culture and a long-term social movement.